Autumn 2023: Direct to Major Transfer Admissions Program for the Physics major

 Applying to the University of Washington

 The University of Washington Admissions website has answers to most questions about application to the University.
-When you fill out an application to UW you will be asked about your intended major as part of the application process.
+When you fill out an application to UW you will be asked about your intended major.
 You should list Physics as your intended major, but keep in mind that you will be applying to the major separately.
-It is also a good idea to incorporate in your UW application essay on the topics and ideas you want to study at UW and particularly in the Physics major.
-The strongest applicants to the UW are those who not only show evidence of previous academic success, but those who have also made the case in their personal statement for their interest in specific academic fields of study offered by UW.
+It is also a good idea to incorporate the topics and ideas you want to study at UW and particularly in the Physics major.
+The strongest applicants to the UW are those who not only show evidence of previous academic success, but those who have made the case in their personal statement for their interest in specific academic fields of study offered by UW.

 Transcripts are evaluated officially by the UW Admissions Office only when a student applies to the UW.
 If you are transferring from a Washington State community or technical college, you can determine the way your classes transfer to UW by using the UW Admission Office’s Transfer Equivalency Guide.